With a visa in your pocket and a job in the pipeline, you're off to Berlin: now which are the things to know before moving to Berlin?

 landlords in Berlin are spoilt for choice, competition in the housing market is tough.”

-The good news is that, despite strong competition, with HousingAnywhere, as an international, you'll still secure your accommodation before you arrive to Berlin!
+The good news is that, despite strong competition, with HousingAnywhere, as an international, you'll still secure your accommodation before you even arrive to Berlin!
+You can even find fully furnished apartments for rent in Berlin.
 Wanna bet?

 Unembellished, direct and often a bit mockingly smug, but above all easygoing.
 The Berlin dialect is characterised by a coarse humour, and once you make a Berliner mad, hard vowels and consonants quickly line up in his words.
 However, don't be intimidated by the Berliner Schnauze: behind the sloppy language, people from Berlin are genuinely open-hearted and helpful just in their very own way.